UnionOfRAD/manual/jp/00_quickstart/blog.md

 }
 ```

-The object returned from `Post:all()` - which is equivalent to `Post::find('all')` - is a Lithium `Document` object.
+The object returned from `Post:all()` - which is equivalent to `Post::find('all')` - is a li3 `Document` object.
 The `Document` object is a response object that handles MongoDB responses more appropriately, since it's not quite a traditional RDBMS.
 Don't worry too much about this now: just understand that what you're getting back isn't plain array-based data.

 If for some reason you need to inspect the data (for debugging purposes, for example), you can use the `to()` method on the document object.